Skaelv/interview-test/README.md

 $ npm run ex2 [<radius> <path> <lat> <lon>]
 ```

-* radius(opt, default to 100) : Maximal distance in km to send invitation
+* radius(opt, default to 100) : Maximal distance in km to send the invitation
 * path(opt, default to "./customer.json"): Path to list of potentially invited customers file
 * lat, lon (opt, default to 53.3381985, -6.2592576): GPS coordinates of party